playfulsparkle/TransliterateLibrary/README.md

 The library is designed to process complex Unicode input in a consistent and idempotent manner.
 It supports:
 - Full control over normalization granularity (canonical vs compatibility, composition vs decomposition),
-- Multi-pass mapping resolution for both standard character sets and emoji/smiley code points,
+- Multi-pass mapping resolution for both standard character sets and emoji code points,
 - On-the-fly integration of user-defined mapping dictionaries,
 - Surrogate pair decoding for code points beyond the Basic Multilingual Plane,
 - Post-normalization filtering to remove diacritics and combining marks for ASCII-safe output.